 This will be a unique opportunity to source language reference materials from some unusual materials and items within State Library collections.
 It is also envisaged that the Residency will generate new resource materials of significance and interest to Aboriginal and Torres Strait Islander people and communities working in language revival.

-For further details, including Expression of Interest forms, contact Des Crump or Rose Warsow.
+Further details, including Expressions of Interest forms, will be made available closer to the date; contact Rose Warsow.

 State Library/Resource Network for Linguistic Diversity Training Workshops (2017-2018)